 Um, maybe.
-But what has become very clear in the intervening months — even as Trump stunned the world by winning the presidential election — is that he a) watches a massive amount of cable TV and b) regularly reacts to it and borrows ideas from it.
+But what's become very clear in the intervening months — even as Trump stunned the world by winning the presidential election — is that he A. watches massive amount of cable TV and B. regularly reacts to it and borrows ideas from it.

-Or this one from Friday: Twelve minutes after he saw an allegedly supportive blog post featured on MSNBC’s “Morning Joe” about the U.S. Court of Appeals for the 9th Circuit ruling, Trump tweeted it to his 24.7 million followers.
-(Sidebar: That blog post wasn’t as supportive as he thought.)
+Twelve minutes after he saw a supportive blog post about the U.S. Court of Appeals for the 9th Circuit ruling on “Morning Joe,” Trump tweeted it out to his 24.5 million Twitter followers.
+(Sidebar: That blog post wasn't as supportive as Trump thought.)

-These are far from isolated incidents.
-In fact, it has become something of a cottage industry to try to link Trump’s early-morning tweets to something he has seen on television in the very recent past.
-An Associated Press article this past week detailed Trump’s difficult transition to the White House and included this remarkable paragraph.
+This is far from an isolated incident.
+In fact, it's become something of a cottage industry to try to link Trump's early-morning tweets to something he has seen on television in the very recent past.
+Here's one more example, from Thursday:

-But even if you are a Trump ally, it is hard to see the amount of cable television he consumes as a good thing.
-Presidents need to be aware of the circumstances in the country and the world, but using cable news as your primary source for that information probably isn’t the best move.
+But, even if you are a Trump ally — as many people the AP talked to clearly are — it's hard to see the amount of cable television he consumes as a good thing.
+Presidents need to be aware of the circumstances in the country and the world, but using cable news as your primary source for that information probably isn't the best move.
 (Nota bene: I love cable news!)
-A president simply can’t be reactive to every gibe that is thrown his way on 24-hour news networks.
-If you spent your days responding to what people said about you on cable, you wouldn’t have much time to do anything else.
-Like, for instance, run the country.
+A president simply can't be reactive to every gibe that is thrown his way on 24-hour news networks.
+If you spent your days responding to what people said about you on cable, you wouldn't have much time to do anything else.

-The reality of Trump is that he is a 70-year-old man who is set in his ways.
-(That’s not meant as a criticism.
+The reality of Trump's presidency is that he is 70-year-old man who is set in his ways.
+(That's not meant as a criticism.
 I am a 40-year-old man who is set in his ways.)
 Trump has spent a lifetime using cable TV as a sounding board.
-He seems to believe that he learns from it and benefits politically from reacting to it.
+He seems to believe he learns from it and benefits politically from reacting to it.
 No adviser is going to dissuade him from those habits simply because he is now president of the United States.